processone/docs.ejabberd.im/content/developer/ejabberd-api/admin-api.md

 ## request_certificate

-Requests certificates for all or the specified domains: all | domain1,domain2,...
+Requests certificates for all or some domains

+Domains can be `all`, or a list of domains separared with comma characters

 __Arguments:__